sp1nor/SaberInteractive/SaberInteractive.Kkrieger.BugReports.md

 -----------------

-## Bug Report: Mouse cursor freezes in one position and does not move when switching programs with Alt+Tab
+## Title: Mouse cursor freezes in one position and does not move when switching programs with Alt+Tab
 ## Product: [kkrieger demo]
 ## Version: [unknown]
 ## Operating System: [Windows 11 version 21H2]